Arbor Realty Trust Inc. (ABR)'s Financial Results Comparing With Trinity Place Holdings Inc. (NYSEAMERICAN:TPHS) | New Business Observer

 |0.00

-Demonstrates Arbor Realty Trust Inc. and Trinity Place Holdings Inc. earnings per share, gross revenue and valuation.
+We can see in table 1 the earnings per share, top-line revenue and valuation of Arbor Realty Trust Inc. and Trinity Place Holdings Inc.

 Profitability